akinomyoga/ble.sh/README.md

 ble-sabbrev L='| less'
 ```

-# 4 Special thanks
+# 4 Contributors

+I received many feedbacks from many people in GitHub Issues/PRs.
+I thank all such people for supporting the project.
+Among them, the following people have made particularly significant contributions.

-- @cmplstofB for testing vim-mode and giving me a lot of suggestions
+- [`@cmplstofB`](https://github.com/cmplstofB) helped me implementing vim-mode by testing it and giving me a lot of suggestions.
+- [`@dylankb`](https://github.com/dylankb) reported many issues for fzf-integration, initialization, etc.
+- [`@rux616`](https://github.com/rux616) reported several issues and created a PR for fixing the default path of `.blerc`